Irwandi Yusuf: Political career

 In the aftermath of the tsunami, the Free Aceh Movement and the Indonesian central command negotiated a peace settlement, and Irwandi renounced his separatist agenda.
 No longer in conflict with the Indonesian government, the former rebel liaised with the international non-governmental organizations whose presence paved the way for Aceh's first democratic election in almost 30 years.
 It was a major victory for Irwandi, who won 39.3% of the popular vote, as announced by Public Issue Network and Indonesian Survey Circle.

 He took office on 8 February 2007 and established a normal relationship with the army that once pursued him as a Free Aceh Movement rebel.
 In an unusual move for a former revolutionary, he kept much of the old administration in place although he also moved to reform a range of positions in the senior ranks of the provincial public service.
 In a 2007 New York Times interview, Irwandi said, "I tell them, 'I believe, I trust you all.
 You are all trustworthy until you prove otherwise.
 Then I will know.'"
 In the same interview, he remarked that his former enemies in the cabinet were welcome to 'rock and roll' with him – "Rock and roll...
 That means to do something new, rocky, that was never felt before.
 It is spirit.
 Spirited people.
 Young blood.
 Young spirit."
 His first term expired on 8 February 2012, and later he lost his reelection run against Zaini Abdullah.

 In July 2018, he was arrested by the Corruption Eradication Commission, after allegedly having been caught red-handed receiving bribes.
+He was sentenced to seven years' prison on 8 April 2019, and upon appeal his sentence was increased to eight years.
+The Supreme Court of Indonesia reset his sentence to seven years on 13 February 2020.
+He was released on parole in October 2022.
+He remained the chairman of the Aceh Nanggroe Party during his sentence, and upon his parole he resumed his political activities.